plarkin13/stroke_prediction_kaggle/README.md

 ## Results and Conclusions
 *Can patients with an affinity to having a stroke, be identified with a high degree of accuracy and sensitivity?*
 **Yes!**

 Models performed above average.
 Most were overfit.
 The imbalanced classes created an uphill battle for the models.
-Interestingly one of the stronger correlating factors to stroke, average glucose level, was a non-factor for prediction in the best model.
+Interestingly two of the stronger correlating factors to stroke, average glucose level and hypertension, were non-factors for prediction in the best model.

 *How can this help patients in stroke prevention?*
 - Age is the strongest stroke indicator.
 So if patients can turn back the clock they'll be fine!
 Realistically the model indicates that managing BMI and hypertension are a patient's best areas to keep at healthy levels in order to reduce stroke risk.